clux/modul8/docs/api.md

 ### Code Analysis

  To dynamically resolve dependencies from a single entry point, modul8 does a recursive analysis of the `require()`d code.
- To avoid getting stuck in an infinite loop, modul8 enforces the **no circular dependencies rule**.
+ To avoid getting stuck in an infinite loop, preserve the tree structure of the dependency tree, modul8 enforces a **no circular dependencies rule**.
 Granted, this is possible with sufficient fiddling, but it brings one major disadvantages to the table:

  A circularly dependent set of modules are tightly coupled; they are really no longer a set of moudles, but more of a library.
  There are numerous sources talking about [why is tight coupling is bad](http://www.google.com/search?q=tight+coupling+bad) so this